 Addresses the unique concerns of nonprofit organizations.
 Cutting through the morass of mere theory, Smith, Bucklin & Associates, Inc., a leading nonprofit management firm, gets right to actual practice with dozens of real-world examples and case studies, and up-to-date, vital, "combat-tested" strategies and techniques for dealing with virtually every nonprofit business management issue.
 Available from Amazon.
 The Complete Guide to Nonprofit Management.

 Executive Directors Guide: The Guide for Successful Nonprofit Management.
 Authors: Deborah Linnell, Zora Radosevich and Jonathan Spack.

 Has practical, real world information to help executive directors create and sustain healthy, effective organizations.
 Cost is $29.95.
-For more information, go to: Executive Directors Guide.
+For more information, please visit TSNE Mission Works website.